Maxime-J/umami-sqlite/README.md

 # SQLite support for [Umami](https://github.com/umami-software/umami)
-This repository contains a patch bringing SQLite support to Umami.\
+This repository contains a patch bringing SQLite support to Umami (replacing PostgreSQL).\
 Patch is named after the supported Umami released version.

 ## Getting Umami with SQLite